11 things to do outdoors

 As the saying goes, there’s no such thing as bad weather, only unsuitable clothing.

-So with lots of us spending more time outside this winter, it’s time to pull on our best all weather gear and embrace the great outdoors.
-Even on the greyest of days.
-So we asked our Girlguiding community – experts on all things outdoors – to share their favourite activities to do with family, friends or your unit (when possible) to keep spirits warm when out in the cold.
+So with lots of us spending more time outside, it’s time to pull on our best all weather gear and embrace the great outdoors.
+We asked our Girlguiding community – experts on all things outdoors – to share their favourite activities to get you out the house.

 Use nature as your inspiration